-Integration or widely known as Continuous Integration (CI) is a development practice in DevOps where developers merge their code into a shared or central repository on a regular basis where it can be verified with automated builds & tests.
-Though automated testing not exactly falls under the umbrella of Integration, but it holds its significant part.
+Integration or widely known as Continuous Integration (CI) is a development practice in DevOps.
+In this scenario, developers merge their code into a shared or central repository on a regular basis where it can be verified with automated builds & tests.
+Though automated testing not exactly falls under the umbrella of Integration, it holds its significant part.

-Previously, developers on a same team might work for an extended period of time in an isolation.
-One could only merge their changes to the master program once the work is completed.
-In such scenario, risks of bugs remain quite high and fixing of it can result in a long time consumption making the delivery of updates late to the customer.
+Previously, developers on the same team might work for an extended period of time in isolation.
+One could only merge their changes to the master’s program once the work is completed.
+In such a scenario, risks of bugs remain quite high and fixing of it can result in a long time consumption making the delivery of updates late to the customer

-The key benefit of Integration is to detect the bugs as soon as possible with an ease of testing.
+The key benefit of Integration is to detect the bugs as soon as possible with ease of testing.
 Since each change introduced in coding is typically small, it speeds up the process of pinpointing the error introduced for a specific change.
-However, Integration does not fix the bugs on its own but it facilitates an ease to perform a quick action to find the bug and remove it.
+However, Integration does not fix the bugs on its own but it facilitates ease of performing a quick action to find the bug and remove it.